docyes/backplate/README.md

 A boilerplate for managing the development source tree and production build of a RequireJS driven Backbone application.
 RequireJS configuration is mostly shared between both development and production.

-For convenience Backplate ships with Backbone, underscore, jQuery, RequireJS, r.js (RequireJS optimizer), text.js (RequireJS text plugin) and pre-configured RequireJS shims for non-AMD compliant packages.
+For convenience Backplate ships with Backbone, underscore, jQuery, RequireJS, r.js (RequireJS optimizer), almond, text.js (RequireJS text plugin) and pre-configured RequireJS shims for non-AMD compliant packages.

 Development: